-504 ACE Loan Fund I (2004), LLC (A Limited Liability Company) (the "Fund") was inaugurated on September 23, 2004 to promote access to capital by purchasing and originating new loans which finance the activities of minority and women led businesses or nonprofit organizations in conjunction with promoting community development in certain geographically targeted areas.
+504 ACE Loan Fund I (2004), LLC (A Limited Liability Company) (the "Fund") was inaugurated on September 23, 2004 to promote access to capital by purchasing and originating new loans which finance the activities of minority and women-led businesses or nonprofit organizations in conjunction with promoting community development in certain geographically targeted areas.
 The Fund was capitalized with \$10 million from accredited investors, of which a 10% interest is owned by LDC Management Services LLC, a wholly-owned subsidiary of Los Angeles LDC, Inc. ("LA LDC").
 LA LDC manages the day-to-day operations and affairs of the Fund and charges the Fund a management fee of 0.5% per annum of the aggregate Notes Receivable balances, calculated monthly.

-At the Fund's inauguration, it purchased seventeen (17) separate secured community development loans from LA LDC, and subsequently purchased seven (7) more loans from LA LDC, of which a total of three (3) remain outstanding as of December 31, 2013.
+At the Fund's inauguration, it purchased seventeen (17) separate secured community development loans from LA LDC, and subsequently purchased seven (7) more loans from LA LDC.
+All these loans were fully settled as of December 31, 2014.
 The loans purchased by the Fund are its primary assets and are evidenced by promissory notes from various borrowers.
 There is only one (1) "class" of membership interest, and such interests are proportional to the members' initial capital contribution.

 The Fund shall continue to operate until December 31, 2029, unless terminated sooner under the Fund's operating agreement.
 The Fund does not plan to provide new loans to businesses or organizations.

-When outstanding loans are paid off, the members currently plan to dissolve the Fund.
+Termination of the Fund